danielyu2003/Precis/README.md

-# Precis
+# Précis

-A minimal command line tool for prompting ChatGPT
+A minimal command line tool for prompting ChatGPT.